 Growing up in Brooklyn with 10 siblings, Floyd Patterson wasn’t much interested in school work and continually got into trouble.
-Eventually he was sent to the Wiltwyck School for Boys, a reform school for Hispanic and African-American boys in Upstate New York.
+Eventually he was sent to the Wiltwyck School for Boys, a reform school for Hispanic and Black American boys in Upstate New York.

 The move to Wiltwyck might have been the most important moment of Patterson’s life.
 It was there that he was introduced to the sport of boxing.